mohammadsj2/fair_hierarchical_clustering/README.md

 data_tidy_up.py - two colors

-data_tidy_up_multi_color.py - multi colors

 >📋  The user will need to manually change the result directory in the main function.
 The code outputs the mean of every data over the 5 instances.

-## Plot the growth of two objective: fairness objective function for fairlets and value objective

-Run the following file:

-plot_two_objs.py

-The user can change the size of the subsample if needed.